Bachelor of Engineering: Australia

-In Australia, the Bachelor of Engineering (BE or BEng - depending on the institution) is a four-year undergraduate degree course and a professional qualification.
+In Australia, the Bachelor of Engineering (BE(Hons) or BEng(Hons) - depending on the institution) is a four-year undergraduate professional degree course with an embedded Honours year, at Level 8 in the Australian Qualifications Framework (AQF).
+It is described by the Australian Council of Engineering Deans (ACED) as delivering "more advanced, professional and research-based outcomes than any Bachelor Degree."
+Some institutions in Australia also provide three-year Bachelor of Engineering Technology degrees at Level 7 of the AQF that qualify their graduates to start practice as Engineering Technologists.

 The title of “engineer” is not protected in Australia, therefore anyone can claim to be an engineer and practice without the necessary competencies, understanding of standards or in compliance with a code of ethics.
 The industry has attempted to overcome the lack of title protection through chartership (CPEng), national registration (NER) and various state registration (RPEQ) programs which are usually obtained after a few years of professional practice.

 Canada

 In Canada, degrees awarded for undergraduate engineering studies include the Bachelor of Engineering (B.Eng. or B.E., depending on the institution); the Baccalauréat en génie (B.Ing., the French equivalent of a B.Eng.; sometimes referred to as a Baccalauréat en ingénierie); the Bachelor of Applied Science (B.A.Sc.); and the Bachelor of Science in Engineering (B.Sc.Eng.).

 The Canadian Engineering Accreditation Board (CEAB), a division of the Engineers Canada, sets out and maintains the standards of accreditation among Canadian undergraduate engineering programs.
 Graduates of those programs are deemed by the profession to have the required academic qualifications to be licensed as professional engineers in Canada.
 This practice is intended to maintain standards of education and allow mobility of engineers in different provinces of Canada.

 A CEAB-accredited degree is the minimum academic requirement for registration as a professional engineer anywhere in the country and the standard against which all other engineering academic qualifications are measured.
 Graduation from an accredited program, which normally involves four years of study, is a required first step to becoming a professional engineer.
 Regulation and accreditation are accomplished through a self-governing body (the name of which varies from province to province), which is given the power by statute to register and discipline engineers, as well as regulate the field of engineering in the individual provinces.

 Graduates of non-CEAB-accredited programs must demonstrate that their education is at least equivalent to that of a graduate of a CEAB-accredited program.